nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes the group with the specified group name as well as all students associated with the group.

-Format: `deletegroup GROUPNAME`
+Format: `deletegroup g/GROUPNAME`

 * Deletes the group with the specified `GROUPNAME` as well as all students associated with the group.

 Examples:
-* `deletegroup CS2103T` deletes the group `CS2103T` along with all students that are in the group.
+* `deletegroup g/CS2103T` deletes the group `CS2103T` along with all students that are in the group.

 ## Command summary